-Posted about 3 years ago by Philip Ingram
+Posted almost 11 years ago by Philip Ingram

 It appears to me, that google only knows how to display Active Resource examples that use the Console to display the good stuff.

 I’ve learned a lot from reading the Active Resource railscast 94 and Active Resource railscast 95 .
 I also read the chapter in the Rails in a Nutshell book .
 (Thanks to Cody Fauser, James MacAulay, Edward Ocampo-Gooding, and John Guenin, btw).

 Each one of these sources used the console to show how slick this worked.
 Awesome, I get why they showed their work using the console too, but in the real world, we use views to get user input to an Active Resource.